-As a business, the most important aspect to understand is your customer and their buying process.
+As a business, one of the most important aspects to generating more leads is to understand your customer and their buying process.
 While each customer's motivation may be different, they all go through a series of steps known as the buyer's journey.

-Ensuring that you understand and are marketing for consumers at each stage of the journey will increase your chances of growing your business.
-For example, Calls to Action (CTAs) on your website like "Contact Us" or "Talk to Sales" are only targeting buyers who are ready to make a purchasing decision, and are in the decision stage of the buyer's journey.
+Ensuring that you understand and are communicating with prospects at each stage of the journey will increase your chances of growing your business.
+For example, Calls to Action (CTAs) on your website like "Contact Us" or "Talk to Sales" are only suitable for prospects who are nearly ready to make a purchasing decision, and are at what we call the decision stage of the buyer's journey.

-If you do not consider buyers who are in other stages, you drastically reduce the opportunity of conversion when those buyers first start researching and comparing options online.
-Another mistake would be to post ads and/or blog content without fully considering how aware the audience is of your solutions and the problem that they are solving.
-Keep all buyers in mind when creating content for your website (link to "how to write for different stages of the buyer's journey") and make sure you aren't missing out on opportunities to drive more traffic to your sales pages.
+Another mistake we often see is to post ads and/or blog content without considering how aware the audience is of your solutions and the problem that they are solving.
+Keep prospects at each stage in mind when creating content for your website and make sure you give the 95% of traffic researching the opportunity to get in touch with your business.

 The Awareness Stage